AnanduR32/Datascience/Basics/Statstical Inference/readme.md

     qnorm(n, mean = mu, sd = sd, lower.tail = F)
     ```

+    Note: R functions pnorm and qnorm are inverses

     Methematically,
     Calculate how many standard deviations from the mean, the value of X is, ie.
     the value of z.

 * ### Poisson Distribution
+  It is defined as "a discrete probability distribution that expresses the
+  probability of a given number of events occurring in a fixed interval of time
+  and/or space if these events occur with a known average rate and independently
+  of the time since the last event."
   ```
   P(X = x; lambda) = (lambda^x.exp(-lambda))/x!
   ```